 Master of Arts in Occupational Therapy: The One-Year Program for the Practicing Therapist

-The One-Year Master’s program is designed for for the individual who is a certified or board eligible occupational therapist or an international therapist who has graduated from a program approved by the World Federation of Occupational Therapy (WFOT).
+The One-Year Master’s program is designed for for the individual who is a certified or board eligible occupational therapist, or an international therapist who has graduated from a program approved by the World Federation of Occupational Therapy (WFOT).
 If you have a bachelor’s degree in a discipline other than occupational therapy, please see information about our Two-Year Master’s program.

 In 1947, the Division officially established the world’s first Post-Professional Master of Arts degree program in occupational therapy, and for over 65 years our faculty have been perfecting the curriculum to meet the highest educational expectations of occupational therapists worldwide.
 The one-year core curriculum provides a solid grounding in occupational science, qualitative and quantitative research methodologies, evidence-based practice, clinical reasoning and the traditional values and ethics of occupational therapy practice.
 In addition, you will be able to individualize your education with your elective choices, each providing in-depth education in six specialty focus areas:

 Children and Youth

 USC has a long history of leadership in pediatric occupational therapy.
-Faculty members have expertise in sensory integration, family-centered and culturally sensitive care, early intervention and school based practice, programmkming for at-risk youth, and policy development.
+Faculty members have expertise in sensory integration, family-centered and culturally sensitive care, early intervention and school based practice, programming for at-risk youth, and policy development.
 One of our key strengths is in the area of sensory integration, the approach founded by Dr. A. Jean Ayres, who was a distinguished professor in our program.
 Moreover, through our relationships with leading pediatric clinical sites, we offer outstanding opportunities for our students to refine the advanced practice skills they need to meet the needs of families who have children with a variety of disabilities.

 Health and Wellness (Life Design)